-This certificate program has been developed for professionals currently practicing or anticipating careers in science related fields.
-This program has been designed to equip graduates with managerial skills combined with practical knowledge (ranging from safety, environmental awareness, standards and regulations, specialized information technology systems, effective communications, recordkeeping, and technical writing) that laboratory work requires.
+This certificate program, offered both in-class and online, has been developed for professionals currently practicing or anticipating careers in science-related fields.
+This program has been designed to equip graduates with managerial skills combined with practical knowledge (ranging from safety, environmental awareness, standards and regulations, specialized information technology systems, effective communications, record keeping, and technical writing) that laboratory work requires.

-Applicants must complete an application for pre-approval form, be approved by the academic coordinator, and meet one of the following criteria: Undergraduate degree in a relevant field (e.g., Chemistry, Biology, Physics, or Environmental or Earth Science) with a GPA of 2.0, or equivalent
+Applicants must meet one of the following criteria: Undergraduate degree in a relevant field (e.g., Chemistry, Biology, Physics, or Environmental or Earth Science) with a GPA of 2.0, or equivalent OR

-A post-secondary diploma with a GPA of 2.0, or equivalent, subject to the approval of the academic coordinator
+A post-secondary diploma with a GPA of 2.00, or equivalent

-Three years of professional practice in a laboratory setting in a technical capacity, subject to the approval of the academic coordinator
+Three years of professional practice in a laboratory setting in a technical capacity